vctr7/Data_Science/apriori_algorithm/README.md

 	This function receives the parameters from the Terminal.

 ## 3. Instructions for compiling source codes

-Just same as the instruction’s guide.
+Just same as the [instruction](https://github.com/vctr7/Data_Science/blob/master/apriori_algorithm/apriori.pdf).

     python3 apriori.py 5 input.txt output.txt

 You may change the support rate for sure.